 Director of Client Partnerships

-Kyle is a filmmaker and musician based in New York.
-For client work, he edits short documentary content, often for non-profits that have a social justice component.
+Kyle is filmmaker and musician based in New York.
+For client work, he edits short documentary content, often for non-profits that social justice component.
 For personal work, he makes immersive experimental narrative films that explore new ways of combining sound, music and image.
 Kyle loves learning new things and dreams of sailing the open seas.